ryanczm/Analytic-Musings/notes/fa/fa.md

 * **Core Strength Feature**
     * Key Idea - The fundamental feature at the start of each season, a team has an innate ranking/strength level from it's players and the manager.
 This feature should remain relatively stable across the season.
-    * Key Idea - core_strength(team) = baseline (how good was the squad last season) + differential(how much you strengthen or weaken the overall squad in the window).
+    * Key Idea - core_strength(team) = baseline (existing squad strength last season) + differential(strength of incomings less strength of outgoings).
     * Baseline - The baseline feature, in both season outcomes and baseline odds.
 Then, you add a differential, and predictive power should improve.
-    * Differential - Volume (the more you spend, the better players you get) and quality adjustment (for each unit of spending, how much over/under performance do you get?)
+    * Differential - Strength of incomings (aka the ex-ante transfer problem) and strength of outgoings (this is ex-post).
     * Example - Liverpool's 25/26 window summed it up.
 Losing Darwin, Diaz, Trent, Jota (RIP), replacing with Frimpong, Kerkez, Wirtz, Ekitike, Isak.
-Combined with Salah underperfomance, the replacements in reality just failed to perform and the leavers were sorely missed.
-Therefore, they underperformed expectations across the season.
+Combined with Salah underperfomance, the replacements in reality just failed to fill the gaps of the leavers.
+They had a high baseline, but such a huge negative differential that it hurt their core strength badly.
 * **Core momentum feature**
     * XG - Window of league/point-weighted gamestate-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
     * XG Over/underperformance of goal diff - Window of league/point-weighted gamestate-weighted goal differentials - Some teams structurally over/underperform their xG, based on style factors (need to research this) or just player power (e.g outrageous goals like PSG)